With a little twist on a classic Italian dish, this bucatini cacio e pepe recipe uses just 4 ingredients and can be prepared in under 20 minutes.

 Ingredients Notes

-- Pasta water - pasta releases some if its starches when boiling so it helps create a creamy dish when tossed with the cheese.
+- Pasta water - Pasta releases some if its starches when boiling so it helps create a creamy dish when tossed with the cheese.

 Step-by-Step Photos